 I was recently scrolling through Facebook posts when I noticed a post about Invisible Illness Week.
 The post listed various illness that may not be noticeable to the naked eye.
 These illnesses covered cancer, autoimmune diseases, mental illness, and autism.
 Wait, did I just see autism listed as an invisible illness?

-This will be a two part article, so make sure you read my December article.
 Let me make one thing very clear, I do not think my autism or my daughters’ autism is an illness.
 I will address autism as an illness in my December post.
 For this article, I really want to focus on autism’s invisibility.
 We all hear and see the statistics that the autism diagnosis is on the rise.
 It seems that every day a new figure reveals the true scope of how many people are living with autism throughout the world.
 My question is, if there are so many of us card carrying autistics, why doesn’t anyone seem to notice?
 Why are we often invisible?

 I obviously don’t mean invisible in the literal sense.
 I am fairly certain people can actually see me.
 I mean invisible in the social world.
 Recently there was a really great television commercial featuring actress Mindy Kaling.
 In the commercial she thought she was invisible because people seemed to dismiss her presence.
 She preceded to do a series of crazy (socially awkward) activities because she thought no one noticed she was present.